redakker/blecker/README.md

 ```
 * after restar HA you will find among states the presence of your BLE device with this name:  **device_tracker.redakker**

+### Release notes

+## 1.01
+- #2 has been solved: if you define observed devices in the web frontend then just that devices will be monitored and sent messages about their presence
+- reboot timer introduced: it is actually a workaround.
+I experienced the ESP32 stuck after some days (network ping is okay, but web frontend and message sending are dead).
+The administrator can define a reboot time in hours (web frontend).
+After defined hours the ESP will reboot.
+It has no effect on presence detection.